 You can pay invoices online, by mail, by phone or through the monthly payment plan.

-Ensure to make cheques payable to the City of Edmonton and attach a remittance portion with your payment.
+Ensure to make cheques payable to the City of Edmonton and include the top portion of the invoice with your payment.

 Mail payments to:

 City of Edmonton

 Edmonton, AB T5J 5A1

 Payments can be made using a credit card by phone:

 Credit Cards (Visa, MasterCard and American Express) accepted

 Payments can be made through the pre-authorized debit payment plan (for accounts receivable billings).